Photos from the conference are now available in our online photo album!

-Putting Patients First: Lessons Learned for Patient-Oriented Research is designed to encourage learning and collaboration between patients interested in patient-oriented research (POR), health researchers, health care providers and health system decision makers.
+Putting Patients First: Lessons Learned for Patient-Oriented Research is our annual conference designed to encourage learning and collaboration between patients interested in patient-oriented research (POR), health researchers, health care providers and health system decision makers.

 Find out why this conference is important to patients, researchers, decision-makers and health care providers, our conference goals, and learning objectives.

 We acknowledge that our event will take place on the traditional, ancestral, and unceded Indigenous territories of the ʷməθkʷəy̓əm (Musqueam), sḵwx̱wú7mesh (Squamish), and sel̓íl̓witulh (Tsleil-Waututh) First Nations.
 As guests to this beautiful land, we are thankful and consider it a privilege to be able to do our learning here.

 THIS WORKSHOP IS NOW FULL AND A WAIT LIST IS BEING MAINTAINED.
 Our “Tools for Patient-Oriented Research” Pre-conference Workshop is on October 3, 2018.
 Find out more here.

 Bernadette M. Pauly RN, Ph.D